Joost Eerdmans: Political beliefs

 Eerdmans identifies himself as a proponent of Fortuynism.
 His political positions include opposition to immigration, multiculturalism, and the European Union, as well as criticism of what he describes as excessive bureaucracy in the state sector.
 He advocates for stricter law enforcement, a more right-wing approach to climate policy, and a significant reduction in the powers of the EU, including an end to financial transfers from Northern to Southern European member states.

 Eerdmans has stated that the Netherlands should adopt an immigration policy requiring newcomers to uphold "Dutch values", and he has expressed approval of Denmark’s immigration model.
 He has also criticized what he refers to as the "woke movement" in the Netherlands and has accused parties such as Denk, NIDA, and those associated with Sylvana Simons of undermining Western culture.

 Eerdmans has said that politicians have an exemplary role and should avoid personal attacks, stating: "Those who throw mud will end up with dirty hands.
 I am respectful and never hit people below the belt in politics.
 If you do, you are sidelining yourself.
 Fortuyn was also a compromise-oriented macher.
 You should not sell your heart and soul for the plush seats, but if you get the chance to realize your ideals, then it is your duty of honor to do so for your voters."

 Broadcasting career

 Eerdmans was a television host on the Dutch channel Het Gesprek and has been a columnist for the website GeenStijl.
 He was also one of the hosts of the Dutch programme TROS Regelrecht and was a presenter on the BNR Newsradio show Peptalk in 2010.
 He then presented the NPO Radio 1 discussion show Evening Rush Hour from 2010 and 2013.
 He has made appearances as a panelist on the political satire show Dit Was Het Nieuws (This Was The News) based on the BBC programme Have I Got News For You.
-In 2025, he participated with other Dutch celebrities in the EO reality documentary show Hell or Hotel in which he volunteered to spent two nights as an inmate in a high security jail as part of a discussion on the Dutch justice and prison systems.
-He also serves on the panel for the annual Pim Fortuyn Prize which is awarded to politicians, commentators or public figures who best convey the ideas of Pim Fortuyn.
+In 2025, he participated with other Dutch celebrities in the EO reality documentary show Hell or Hotel in which he volunteered to spend two nights as an inmate in a high security jail as part of a discussion on the Dutch justice and prison systems.